 It can be difficult to pinpoint whether a child or teenager needs professional help, particularly as they are growing, learning and constantly changing.

-But if you feel like something just isn’t right, or if you notice your child has been behaving out of character, then seeking support early can be life changing.
+But if you feel like something just isn’t right, or if you notice your child has been behaving out of character, seeking support early can make a big difference.

 How does counselling help?

 Talking to a counsellor can help your child to modify negative or unwanted behaviours, ease stress and anxiety, and to improve their relationships and social skills.

 Our qualified counsellors can work with children aged from four years and up.
 Different types of counselling are available depending on age, such as play therapy which is available for young children.

 Counselling can also help with aspects of home and school life, identifying issues, and helping to increase overall wellbeing for children and teenagers.